asengupta/avishek.net/_posts/2021-05-27-gram-scmidt-orthogonalisation.md

 and indeed, we'd be justified in doing that, but let's not make that simplification, because there is a more general case coming up, where this will not be a scalar.
 Thus, the component of $$\vec{x}$$ in the direction $$\vec{u}$$ is $$ut={(u^Tu)}^{-1}u^Txu$$ and the orthogonal component will be $$x-ut=x-{(u^Tu)}^{-1}u^Txu$$.

+The one important thing to note is the expression for $$t$$ in the general case, i.e., when it is not a scalar.
+It is basically the expression for the **left inverse of a general matrix**:

 There is one simplifying assumption we can make: if $$\vec{u}$$ is a unit vector, then $$u^Tu=I$$, which simplifies the expressions to:

 $$